Course Development and Instructional Design #5

 Deficient Developing Accomplished Exemplary

 The School works to ensure that faculty members use course materials in a legal and ethical manner.
-Faculty are encouraged to use the library’s online course reserves for readings.
-The library handles copyright and accessibility issues and students can be provided with easy online access to the materials.
+Faculty are encouraged to use the library’s online course reserves process for readings.
+The library manages copyright and accessibility issues and students can be provided with easy online access to the materials.

 The iSchool Faculty Handbook section on Course Reserves includes information about copyright and Fair Use.

 The Faculty Handbook information about plagiarism outlines the university policies, provides some information about helping students avoid this problem, and gives specifics about use of Turnitin.
-In addition, the iSchool Instructor Canvas Tutorials present instructions on using the integration of Turnitin with assignment submissions.
+In addition, the iSchool Instructor Canvas Tutorials presents a link for "Assignments" which includes instructions on using the integration of Turnitin with assignment submissions.

 The iSchool T3 (Teaching Tips and Techniques) series offers workshops on fair use considerations in course materials.